ethereumproject/ECIPs/sample.md

 The `domain` header details the domain this rfc applies to.

 The `shortname` is defined by [2/COSS](2/COSS) and should be constructed in such a way the brain can easily pattern match.
-The integer is the next available directory number and the shortname is a simplified version of the `name`.
+The integer part of the `shortname` is the next available directory number and the shortname is a simplified version of the `name`.
 It should be easy to type as it'll be used regularly in discussion forums.
 Indeed competing specifications such as `4/FEE` and `5/FEE` might be discussed at length, each containing different meanings.
+For example: the `monetary policy` ECIP previously named `ECIP-1017` now has the name [12/MONPOL](12/MONPOL).

 The `name` is the full name of the ECIP.